blend-os/website/docs/install/post-install/container-guide.md

 Once created, you will see your container, along with 2 options:

-- :material-play-outline: Enter container shell
+- :material-play-outline: Enter container shell (you can also do this by typing `bash.<your container name>` in the terminal)
 - :material-trash-can-outline: Delete container

 *[binary suffix]: The part after a container binary, like .ubuntu for apt.ubuntu